-The amount of non-remediation hazardous waste generated in FY12 was 10,070 kg, excluding recycled materials.
-This amount was slightly less than the 11,335 kg of non-remediation hazardous waste generated during FY11.
-The amount of hazardous waste that was recycled during FY12 was 18,353 kg, which was more than was recycled during FY11.
-During FY12, remediation activities generated 899 kg of hazardous waste.
-This amount is much less than the 41,460 kg of hazardous waste generated from remediation activities during FY11.
-Hazardous waste generated by remediation activities is discussed in more detail in Section 6.0.
-All of the non-recycled hazardous waste generated at the Laboratory in FY12 is shown in Table 3-1 sorted by the generating division.
-Hazardous waste from remediation is listed as well and noted after the division name.
+The amount of non-remediation hazardous waste shipped from the Laboratory in FY13 was 15.9 m^3 , excluding recycled materials.
+This amount is about half as much as the 32.9 m^3 of hazardous waste shipped during FY12.
+The amount of hazardous waste that was recycled during FY13 was 23 m^3 , which was less than the 35 m^3 that was recycled during FY12.
+During FY13, no hazardous waste was generated from remediation activities, whereas about 0.8 m^3 of remediation hazardous waste waste shipped during FY12.
+All of the non-recycled hazardous waste shipped from the Laboratory in FY13 is shown in Table 3-1 sorted by the TA location.